vnmakarov/mir/README.md

 ## MIR
   * MIR is strongly typed
   * MIR can represent machine 32-bit and 64-bit insns of different architectures
+  * [MIR.md](https://github.com/vnmakarov/mir/blob/master/MIR.md) contains detail description of MIR and its API.
+    Here is a brief MIR description:
   * MIR consists of **modules**
     * Each module can contain **functions** and some declarations and data
     * Each function has **signature** (parameters and return types), **local variables**